 Prevention and Support Resources

-Realizing the importance of getting involved early in a child’s development, many resources and programs have been created to assist families who need support.
+Because of the importance of getting involved early in a child’s development, many resources and programs have been created to assist families who need support.
 In the San Diego region, this is especially true.
 Here are some examples:

 Expanding Access to Nonprofits

 ACEs impact many children, families and service providers that deliver care in San Diego County.
-That’s why in June 2021, the San Diego Foundation awarded $252,000 in grants to 11 nonprofit programs in the region.
+That’s why in June 2021, The San Diego Foundation awarded $252,000 in grants to support 11 nonprofit programs in the region.
 These important programs prevent abuse, provide mental and behavioral health services, support early interventions, address trauma, and increase health equity for young children, ages 0 – 5, and their families.
 The goal is to ensure that young children have opportunities to thrive and families have access to supportive services.

 Family Health Centers